John Eyre (Archdeacon of Nottingham): Career

-He was awarded an MA from Brasenose College, Oxford in 1786.
 He was collated to the Prebend of Apesthorpe in York Minster, by Archbishop William Markham in 1788.
 He was presented to All Saints' Church, Babworth in 1796, and to the sinecure rectory of Headon in the same year.
 He was collated to the parish of Norwell Overall in the collegiate church of Southwell in 1809, and was appointed Archdeacon of Nottingham in 1810.

 He was also rector of Beelsby from 1827.